 Don’t leave drinks unattended

-Drink spiking occurs when a person deliberately adds alcohol or another drug to a drink without the knowledge of the person who will be drinking it.
-Alcohol is the most common substance used to spike someone’s drink, by adding alcohol to a non-alcoholic drink, or making it stronger.10
+Drink spiking occurs when a person deliberately adds alcohol or another drug to a drink without the knowledge of the person drinking it.
+Alcohol is the most common substance used to spike someone’s drink – by adding alcohol to a non-alcoholic drink or making an already alcoholic drink stronger.10

 To reduce the risk of drink spiking: